- ABOUT US

 - Injury Prevention

 Each patient and injury will be different so it is important to see guidance from a trained physiotherapist to guide you through your rehabilitation.
-Below are some of the keys areas that your rehabilitation will focus on.

 Here at Ballsbridge Physiotherapy Clinic our physiotherapist are trained in ACL rehabilitation.
 Two of our therapists, David Richards and Olive Mc Cafferty have a masters in Sports and Exercise Medicine and work with sports teams.
 Contact the clinic today to book an appointment.
 We have both early morning and evening appointments.